Montana-Media-Arts/441-web-tech-Spring2022-course/modules/week-2/_posts/2010-01-05-code-on-the-site.md

 <div class="tabhtml" markdown="1">
 Whenever possible, I will try to provide code output in a way that is editable, changeable, and playable by you.

-- "Result"
-- "HTML"
-- "JavaScript"

 If you see one of these sections, you can;

 1. change the code,
-2. go back to "Results."
-3. and see the changes live!
+2. see the results live!

 Try it below with the "Hello World!" example.